 - What are my child's reading strengths?

 - What aspect of reading is most challenging for my child?

 - What do you observe when you listen to my child read?
 Can you give me a specific example?

 - How does my child seem to feel about reading at school?

-You might find out that your child is an avid participant when it comes to discussions of books he hears read aloud, but struggles with the mechanics of reading on his own, such as figuring out multi-syllable words or reading fluently enough to hang onto the meaning of the text.
-She might read every word accurately, but have no idea what she just read about if asked.
-He might start out strong but lack the stamina to finish a text.
+You might find out that your little is an avid participant when it comes to discussions of books they hear read aloud, but struggles with the mechanics of reading on their own, such as figuring out multi-syllable words or reading fluently enough to hang onto the meaning of the text.
+They might read every word accurately, but have no idea what they just read about if asked.
+They might start out strong but lack the stamina to finish a text.
 Maybe the skills are there, but she only uses them when the right book motivates her to do so.
 Whatever the case may be, learning about your child as a reader is most helpful.